 Complexity Add-on Code G2211

-G2211 includes services enabling practitioners to build longitudinal relationships with all patients (not only those patients who have a chronic condition or single, high-risk disease) and to address most patients’ health care needs with consistency and continuity over longer periods of time.
+G2211 recognizes services that enable practitioners to establish and maintain longitudinal relationships with patients (not only those patients who have a chronic condition or single, high-risk disease) and to address most health care needs with consistency and continuity over longer periods of time.

 The code does not limit the type of provider based on specialties.